CCTV and community safety

 • Bancroft Road car park, Reigate

-• Clarendon Road multi-storey car parks in Redhill
+• Clarendon Road multi-storey car park in Redhill

 Alternative public realm surveillance

-There has been a significant rise in the number of privately-owned CCTV cameras and mobile recording devices, such as smartphones and dashcams in the last 25 years.
+There is significant CCTV coverage across the borough through privately-owned cameras and mobile recording devices, such as smartphones and dashcams.

 Further information